AtinAgnihotri/animations-in-swiftui/README.md

 # Animations in SwiftUI
-A Practice project for animations in SwiftUI
+A Practice project for learning animations in SwiftUI